-Weight and age class activated airbag deactivated airbag On rear outboard seats On rear centre seat Group 0: up to 10 kg or approx. 10 months Х U U U Group 0+: up to 13 kg or approx. 2 years Х U U U Group I: 9 to 18 kg or approx. 8 months to 4 years Х U U U Group II: 15 to 25 kg or approx. 3 to 7 years Х Х U U Group III: 22 to 36 kg or approx. 6 to 12 years Х Х U U
+Weight and age class activated airbag deactivated airbag On rear outboard seats On rear centre seat Group 0: up to 10 kg or approx. 10 months Х U 1 U U Group 0+: up to 13 kg or approx. 2 years Х U 1 U U Group I: 9 to 18 kg or approx. 8 months to 4 years Х U 1 U U Group II: 15 to 25 kg or approx. 3 to 7 years Х Х U U Group III: 22 to 36 kg or approx. 6 to 12 years Х Х U U

-- Only if front passenger seat airbag system is deactivated.
-If the child restraint system is being secured using a threepoint seat belt, move seat height adjustment to uppermost position and ensure that vehicle safety belt runs forwards from the upper anchorage point.
-Adjust seat backrest inclination as far as necessary to a vertical position to ensure that the belt is tight on the buckle side. - = Seat available with ISOFIX and Top-Tether mounting brackets $\diamondsuit$ 59. - U = Universal suitability in conjunction with three-point seat belt. - X = No child restraint system permitted in this weight class.
+1 = if the child restraint system is being secured using a three-point seat belt, move seat height adjustment to uppermost position and ensure that vehicle seat belt runs forwards from the upper anchorage point.
+Adjust seat backrest inclination as far as necessary to a vertical position to ensure that the belt is tight on the buckle side.

+U = universal suitability in conjunction with three-point seat belt.

+X = no child restraint system permitted in this weight class.